pmem/pmdk-examples/README.md

  - To build and run the samples using the Java bindings, you will need Java 8 or above (including a Java compiler).

+NOTE: pmem-mariadb will not be built automatically.
+Please, read instructions on how to build in `pmem-mariadb/INSTALL-SOURCE`

 Build everything doing:

 	$ make